ONSdigital/es-imputation-sg/README.md

 **Inputs:** This method will require all of the Questions columns to be on the data which is being sent to the method, e.g. **Q601,Q602...**.
 A movement_*question* column should be created for each question in the data wrangler for correct usage of the method.
 The way the method is written will create the columns if they haven't been created before but for best practice create them in the data wrangler.

 **Outputs:** A Json string which contains all the created movements, saved in the respective movement_*question_name* columns.

+### Calculate Means Method

+**Name of Lambda:** imputation_calculate_means_method

+**Intro:** The calculate means method takes the movement values of each question, grouped by region and strata, and calculates the mean of each movement value.
+The result is then stored in a new means column.

+**Inputs:** This method will require all of the Questions columns and movement columns to be on the data which is being sent to the method, e.g. **Q601,Q602...**.
+A means_*question* column should be created for each question in the data wrangler for correct usage of the method.
+The way the method is written will create the columns if they haven't been created before but for best practice create them in the data wrangler.

+**Outputs:** A JSON string which contains all the created means values, saved in the respective means_*question_name* columns.

 ### Calculate IQRS method